-While Museum Sejarah Jakarta holds a great number of historical artifacts, the building itself also has a long history of its own:
+While Jakarta History Museum holds a great number of historical artifacts, the building itself also has a long history of its own:

-The jail is famous because several Indonesian heroes and heroines were held here, including Prince Diponegoro and Cut Nyak Dien.
-The jail is open for public view, but the entrance is not inside, it is outside, at the back of the building.
+Having a Court of Justice in the city hall required some space for a jail, albeit small.
+The jail comprised several prison cells in the basement.
+It was well-known because several Indonesian heroes and heroines were held here, including Prince Diponegoro and Cut Nyak Dien.
+Today, the jail opens for public view, but the entrance is not inside, it is outside, at the back of the building.

-When Batavia kept expanding to the south, the city hall was relocated to Tanah Abang West in 1913.
+When Batavia kept expanding to the south, the city hall was relocated to West Tanah Abang in 1913.
 Then, in 1919 they were relocated again to Koningsplein Zuid.
-Presently, the name of the street has been changed into jalan Medan Merdeka Selatan, but this place is still functioned as the office of Jakarta government.
+Presently, the name of the street has been changed into jalan Medan Merdeka Selatan, and that building is still functioned as the office of Jakarta government.

 Back to the former city hall at Kota Tua Jakarta, in 1925 until 1952 it became West Java Provincial office, except during Japan colonization (1942-1945), it was a Dai Nippon logistic compound.
 Then, it was a military office in 1952-1968.

-Finally it becomes Jakarta History Museum on March 30, 1974 until now.
-It has great collections of artifacts, from stone age to the Dutch colonization, it will surely tell us the long history of Jakarta.
+In 1968, this building was transferred to the city administrator of Jakarta.
+Since then, it was revitalized and prepared for the opening of Jakarta History Museum (Museum Sejarah Jakarta), which finally opened on March 30, 1974.
+Today, it has great collections of artifacts, from stone age to the Dutch colonization that will surely tell us the long and rich history of Jakarta.

 Kota Tua has more than the history of this particular museum.
 It has five other museums and a few historical buildings, have you checked them all out?